truera/trulens/docs/component_guides/other/no_context_warning.md

 # "Cannot find TruLens Context" Warning

-If you see the error or warning below:

 ```
 Cannot find TruLens Context.
 See
 https://www.trulens.org/component_guides/other/no_context_warning for more information.
 ```

-it means that _TruLens_ attempted to execute an instrumented method in a context different than the one in which your app was instrumented.
+If you see this warning/error, _TruLens_ attempted to execute an instrumented method in a context different than the one in which your app was instrumented.
 A different context here means either a different `threading.Thread` or a different `asyncio.Task`.
-While we include several remedies to this problem to allow use of threaded or asynchronous apps, these remedies may not cover all of the cases.
+While we include several remedies to this problem to allow use of threaded and/or asynchronous apps, these remedies may not cover all of the cases.
 This document is here to help you fix the issue in case your app or the libraries you use were not covered by our existing remedies.

 ## Threads